 Jamendo offers a 2-week free trial on their music.
 While you can listen to the tracks on the platform for free, you do have to pay for their service if you intend to use them for any sort of promotional purpose.
 That being said, they have nearly a quarter of a million songs on their platform that you can search through using keywords.

-If you don’t intent to use the music for your Instagram or any other social media purposes, you can stream or download their music for personal use without paying anything.
+If you don’t intend to use the music for your Instagram or any other social media purposes, you can stream or download their music for personal use without paying anything.
 They also have radio stations and playlists in several different genres.

 With IncompeTech, you can use any of the music on the platform for free as long as you give attribution for it.
 If you don’t want to give credit, you can pay $20 for the track licensing and use it in any way you wish.
 There are hundreds of songs in several different styles so you should be able to find something that works well for your Insta video in the line-up.